Compound Interest Calculator

-Use our compound interest calculator to project how your savings, investments or total wealth grows over time when interest is reinvested.
-The calculator allows you to examine the effect of regular contributions or set a target and see how long it takes to reach it with chosen compound interest, compounding frequency and saving plan.
+Use our compound interest calculator to project how your savings, investments or total wealth could grow over time when interest is reinvested.
+The calculator allows you to see the effect of regular contributions - or set a target and see how long it may take to reach it.

 Discover Gains Set a Target